-In this how-to you will learn how to set up a GitHub repository.
-The repository will contain your development content and can be shared with others, in order to contribute to the application.
+In this how-to, you will learn how to set up a GitHub repository.
+The repository will contain your development content and can be shared for others to contribute to an application or App Store item.

 3 Creating Your Repo

-(Add the Mendix .gitignore to make sure you keep your repo clean.)
+Add a .gitignore file to make sure you keep your repo clean.

-When making a new widget, we suggest you use the App Store Widget Boilerplate, available on GitHub.
+When making a new widget, use the App Store Widget Boilerplate from GitHub.
 This has everything you need to get started developing a Mendix widget.